Skip to Content

 4. Law 4 β€” Eccentricity amplitude constant: eamp=KΓ—sin⁑(meanΒ obliquity)Γ—d/(mΓ—a1.5)e_\text{amp} = K \times \sin(\text{mean obliquity}) \times \sqrt{d} / (\sqrt{m} \times a^{1.5}) with a single universal constant KK derived from Earth (all eight planets)

-6. Law 6 β€” Saturn-Jupiter-Earth Resonance: Earth’s H/8H/8 obliquity cycle equals both Jupiter’s ICRF perihelion and Saturn’s ecliptic perihelion β€” a triple identity at H/8H/8 maintained by the Jupiter-Saturn mutual resonance lock
+6. Law 6 β€” Saturn-Jupiter-Earth Resonance: Earth’s H/8H/8 obliquity cycle equals Jupiter’s ICRF perihelion and Saturn’s ecliptic perihelion at the Fibonacci-anchor level; on the 8H lattice the identity sits at 8H/658H/65 β€” maintained by the Jupiter-Saturn mutual resonance lock

 Two empirical constants, both derived from Earth, predict all oscillation amplitudes: